kirick13/bison-js/README.md

 # bison-js
 BISON provides a binary JSON implementation with some extentions that JSON doesn't support, e.g. binary buffers, single-precision `Floats` (aka `float32`) and `BigInt`.

+> [!CAUTION]
+> Nowadays we have an RFC-specified [CBOR](https://cbor.io/) that is much more powerful and faster than BISON.
+>
+> I recommend you to use CBOR instead of BISON, for example, using the library [cbor-x](https://npmjs.com/package/cbor-x), which is faster than JSON itself.
+>
+> Consider this package as a toy project.
+This package is **obsolete**, and no longer maintained.

 # Size and speed
 BISON output is `30%...40%` smaller than JSON output (buffers encoded as `base64`, `BigInt`s encoded as `String`).